 Figure 7.
 Three-dimensional reconstruction of specimen with 50 μm calibrated steps.

-Subsequently, we have performed test with a telephone token.
+Subsequently, we performed a test on a telephone token.
 Figure 8 shows the recovered 2.5D plot of an Italian telephone token, in use in Italy from 1959 until 2001.